• Modified on Dec 7, 2025

 What are the facilities available at teahouses?

 Annapurna trek is a moderate trek.
-It will take you to the high altitude where trekkers might find scarcity of many things.
-However, it never fails to provide facilities on the behalf of trekkers.
+It will take you to a high altitude where trekkers might find a scarcity of many things.
+However, it never fails to provide facilities on behalf of trekkers.
 Let’s check out what you will find in this Annapurna Circuit trek:

 Rooms available:

-You can expect basic twin rooms that has two wooden beds.
+You can expect basic twin rooms that have two wooden beds.
 You will also find pillows, blankets to cover up cold.
-It is best if you carry sleeping bags with you as the higher altitude will be colder than you expected.
+It is best if you carry sleeping bags with you as the higher altitude will be colder than you expect.

 Dining Hall

-You will find the long tables , colorful posters or maps over the walls and stove in the middle.
-Most of the trekkers gather here especially at evening time and share their stories.
+You will find the long tables, colorful posters, or maps on the walls, and a stove in the middle.
+Most of the trekkers gather here, especially in the evening time and share their stories.

 Toilets

 In heights, you will find squat toilets.
-Sometimes it is shared , sometimes you might also have to go outside.
+Sometimes it is shared, sometimes you might also have to go outside.
 It depends.
-However, at lower regions you might find western toilets with flush systems.
+However, in lower regions, you might find western toilets with flush systems.

 Note: Carry toilet paper with you to avoid unnecessary problems.